-Provision during the year include an amount of USD 7 thousand (2022: USD 12 thousand) accrued for National Anti-Money Laundering and Terrorism Financing Committee ("NAMLC").
-Benefits paid during the year includes an amount of USD 52 thousand (2022: Nil) in relation to employees seconded to the National Anti-Money Laundering and Terrorism Financing Committee ("NAMLC").
-The amount paid was received from Qatar Central Bank during the year.
+Provision during the year include an amount of USD 50 thousand (2023: USD 7 thousand) accrued for National Anti-Money Laundering and Terrorism Financing Committee ("NAMLC").
+Benefits paid during the year includes an amount of USD 50 thousand (2023: USD 52 thousand) in relation to employees seconded to the National Anti-Money Laundering and Terrorism Financing Committee ("NAMLC").